Fans excited as Teddy A, BamBam wed - Vanguard News

 Reality stars Bamike Olawunmi aka BamBam and Tope Adenibuyan aka Teddy A are married.

-News Agency of Nigeria (NAN) reports that the lovebirds wedded on Saturday, leaving fans excited on social media.
+News reports have it that the lovebirds wedded on Saturday, leaving fans excited on social media.

 Teddy A and BamBam, who met and began their relationship of Big Brother Naija ‘Double Wahala’ in 2018, first announced their engagement on Aug.
 4.